 Mr Ken Fitzpatrick - Chair

-Ken Fitzpatrick brings over 30 years' experience in the oil and gas industry in Australia and overseas, holding a range of senior positions responsible for drilling, development and production.
+Ken Fitzpatrick brings more than 30 years of experience in the oil and gas industry in Australia and overseas, holding a range of senior positions responsible for drilling, development and production.
 Ken is currently Chair of the Oil, Gas and Energy Resources Growth Centre for the Department of Industry, Innovation and Science.